Get urgent help in a mental health crisis

 Guidance for children and young people up to age 18

-Children and young people who are experiencing a mental health crisis can contact our Child and Adolescent Mental Health Services Assessment and Response Team.
+Children and young people who are experiencing a mental health crisis can contact our Child and Adolescent Mental Health Services (CAMHS) Response Team.
 The team is available 9am to 9pm seven days a week, covering Halton, Knowsley, St Helens and Warrington.

 If you are experiencing a mental health emergency after 9pm and need immediate help, please visit your nearest accident and emergency department (see below 'visit A&E or call 999' section for further guidance).

 A mental health emergency should be taken as seriously as a medical emergency.
 Call 999 if you or someone you know experiences a life-threatening medical or mental health emergency.